APHA and others underscore dire consequences of abolishing ACA, particularly during coronavirus pandemic

-- Poor health outcomes: The U.S. spends far more on medical care than any other industrialized nation, but thranks 26 (PDF) among 36 OECD countries in terms of life expectancy.
+- Poor health outcomes: The U.S. spends far more on medical care than any other industrialized nation, but ranks 26 among 43 OECD countries in terms of life expectancy.

 - Health disparities: While inequities related to income and access to coverage exist across demographic lines, population-based disparities are impossible to deny.

-The ACA won’t solve all of these problems overnight, but it’s an important step forward.
+The ACA is an important step forward.
 By making health coverage more affordable and accessible and thus increasing the number of Americans with coverage, by funding community-based public health and prevention programs, and by supporting research and tracking on key health measures, the ACA can help begin to reduce disparities, improve access to preventive care, improve health outcomes and reduce the nation’s health spending.